takepayments Review: The Best Payment Solution for UK Businesses?

 • Online and remote payment fees (custom)

-• if you’re selling products remotely, online or over the phone, you’ll be charged a fee to maintain an online payment gateway or virtual terminal.
+• If you’re selling products remotely, online or over the phone, you’ll be charged a fee to maintain an online payment gateway or virtual terminal.
 Once again, this fee will depend on the type of payments you’re accepting (pay-by-link, app, online store, invoice, etc.).
 Transaction fees for these types of “card-not-present” transactions are usually higher than in-person payment fees, which is standard across the industry.

 • PCI compliance fee (optional)